Published

 Safe sleep

 Always put your newborn baby to sleep on its back.
-Placing it on its stomach or side increases the risk of suffocation and SIDS.
+Placing it on its stomach or side increases the risk of suffocation and Sudden Infant Death Syndrome (SIDS).
 Some parents are concerned about the risk of choking when their baby sleeps on its back.
 However, a baby's airway anatomy and gag reflex are designed to prevent choking.

 Here are a few additional tips to ensure your baby sleeps safely: